 - A. "'Parity' is the ability of HIV planning group members to equally participate and carry out planning tasks or duties in the planning process.
-To achieve parity, representatives should be provided with opportunities for orientation and skills-building to participate in the planning process and have an equal voice in voting and other decision-making activities." - B. "'Inclusion' is the meaningful involvement of members in the process with an active role in making decisions.
-An inclusive process assures that the views, perspectives, and needs of affected communities, care providers, and key partners are actively included." - B. "Representation" means that "members should be representative of varying races and ethnicities, genders, sexual orientations, ages, and other characteristics such as varying educational backgrounds, professions, and expertise." - Section 8.
+To achieve parity, representatives should be provided with opportunities for orientation and skills-building to participate in the planning process and have an equal voice in voting and other decision-making activities." - B. "Inclusion' is the meaningful involvement of members in the process with an active role in making decisions.
+An inclusive process assures that the views, perspectives, and needs of affected communities, care providers, and key partners are actively included." - C. "Representation" means that "members should be representative of varying races and ethnicities, genders, sexual orientations, ages, and other characteristics such as varying educational backgrounds, professions, and expertise." - Section 8.
 HIV and Target Population Inclusion.
 In all categories when not specifically required, recommending entities and the Commission are strongly encouraged to nominate candidates living with HIV and individuals who are members of populations at disproportionate risk for HIV. - Section 9.
 Accountability.
-Members are expected to report to and represent their recommending entities and constituencies.
-Members may, at times, represent multiple constituencies.
+Members are expected to convey two-way information and communication between their represented organization/constituency and the Commission.
+Members are expected to provide the perspective of their organization/constituency and the Commission to other, relevant organizations regardless of the member's personal viewpoint.
+Members may, at times, represent multiple constituencies. - Section 10.
+Alternates.
+In accordance with Los Angeles County Code 3.29.040 (Alternate members), any Commission member who has disclosed that they are living with HIV is entitled to an Alternate who shall serve in the place of the Commissioner when necessary.